 Several government-backed loan programs can make borrowing for a manufactured home more affordable.
-Assuming you meet the criteria to qualify for those programs, you can borrow from mortgage lenders who get a repayment guarantee from the U.S. government—if you don’t repay the loan, the government will step in and pay the lender.
+Assuming that you meet the criteria to qualify for these programs, you can borrow from mortgage lenders who get a repayment guarantee from the U.S. government—if you don’t repay the loan, the government will step in and pay the lender.

-Government-backed loan programs are probably your best option for borrowing, but some mobile and manufactured homes will not qualify.
+Government-backed loan programs are probably your best options for borrowing, but not all mobile and manufactured homes will qualify.

-There are two FHA programs available for manufactured home owners.
+There are two FHA programs available for owners of manufactured homes.

-FHA Title II loans include the popular 203(b) loan — also used for site-built homes — which allows buyers to make a down payment as small as 3.5 percent.
-To cover the cost of the government guarantee, you’ll pay an up-front mortgage insurance premium as well as ongoing mortgage insurance with each monthly payment.
-You need decent credit scores to qualify for an FHA loan, but your credit doesn’t need to be perfect.
-Plus, you can use gifted money to fund your down payment and closing costs, and you can even have the seller help out with those costs.
+These include the popular 203(b) loan, which is also used for site-built homes.
+They allow buyers to make down payments of as little as 3.5%.
+You’ll pay an upfront mortgage insurance premium, however, as well as ongoing mortgage insurance with each monthly payment.
+You need decent credit scores to qualify for an FHA loan, but your credit doesn’t have to be perfect.
+You can use gifted money to fund your down payment and closing costs, and you can even have the seller help out with those costs.

-Title II loans are real estate loans, so you’ll need to buy the property and home together, and the home must be permanently installed on an approved foundation system.
-Loans can last 15 to 30 years.
+Title II loans are real estate loans, so you’ll have to purchase the land and the home together, and the home must be permanently installed on an approved foundation system.
+Loan terms can be as long as 30 years.

-Title I loans can be home-only loans like chattel loans, but they can also be used to buy a lot and a home together.
-Maximum loan amounts on Title I loans are lower than maximums on Title II loans, and loan terms are shorter: For a single-wide home and lot, the maximum repayment term is 20 years.
+Additional requirements for Title I loans include that the home must be your primary residence, and the installation site must include sewer and water service.
+Brand-new manufactured homes must include a one-year warranty, and a HUD-approved appraiser must inspect the lot.
+Title I loans can also be used to buy a lot and a home together.
+Maximum loan amounts are lower than maximums on Title II loans, and the loan terms are shorter.
+The maximum repayment term is 20 years for a single-wide home and lot.

-VA loans are available to servicemembers and veterans, and they can be used for manufactured and modular houses.
-VA loans are particularly appealing because of the ability to buy with no money down and no monthly mortgage insurance (assuming the lender allows it, and you meet credit and income requirements).
-Skipping the down payment means you’ll have higher monthly payments — and you’ll pay more in interest — but in some cases it makes sense.
-For a VA loan on a manufactured home:
+VA loans are available to service members and veterans, and they can be used for manufactured and modular houses.
+They are particularly appealing because they allow you to buy with no money down and no monthly mortgage insurance, assuming that the lender agrees, and you meet credit and income requirements.
+But skipping the down payment means that you’ll have higher monthly payments and you’ll pay more in interest over the course of the term.
+Requirements for a VA loan on a manufactured home include:

 - The home must be permanently attached to a foundation.

-- You must buy the home together with the land it sits on and title the home as real property.
+- You must buy the home together with the land it sits on, and you must title the home as real property.

-- The home must be a primary residence (not a second home or investment property).
+- The home must be a primary residence, not a second home or an investment property.

-- The home must meet HUD Code and have the HUD Labels attached.
+- The home must meet the HUD Code and have the HUD Labels attached.

 Different Lenders, Different Rules

-Although some of the loans described above are backed by the U.S. government, lenders are allowed to set rules that are more restrictive than the government guidelines.
-Those “overlays” may prevent you from borrowing, but other banks might use different rules.
-That’s one more reason it pays to shop around —you need to find a lender with competitive costs, and you need to find a lender who will accommodate your needs.
+Although some of the loans described above are backed by the U.S. government, lenders are still allowed to set rules that are more restrictive than the government guidelines.
+Those “overlays” can prevent you from borrowing, but other banks might use different rules.
+It's another reason why shopping around can pay—you need to find a lender with competitive costs, and you need to find a lender who will accommodate your needs.